Opening up the world for a new generation of rural South Africans

 We have come a long way since building that first preschool.
 Kate founded the Good Work Foundation, its mission to revolutionize education in rural South Africa.
 Since then, thousands of individuals from around the world have rallied a tribe that is supporting the cause.
 Good Work Foundation has leap-frogged tradition, focusing on digital, English, environmental and creative literacy.
 The GWF is bringing innovative technology and curricula, from mobile inquiry-based learning environments, to digital whiteboards and Math on iPads, to underserved schools.

-The foundation has set up four digital learning centers and has helped thousands of rural people to become digitally literate, from toddlers all the way up to grandparents.
+The foundation has set up six digital learning campuses and helps over seven thousand of rural learners per week to become digitally literate, from toddlers all the way up to grandparents.
 Kate and I are at our most proud when we see a “Gogo” (the Zulu word for grandmother) and her grandchild in the same class, both learning to plug into the world on Google.